-You should also keep all of your receipts for at least three years so you have evidence of your business expenses in case you’re ever audited.
+You should also keep all of your receipts for at least three years so you have evidence of your business expenses if you get audited.
 I keep all of my receipts for the year in a big expandable file folder, but you may prefer to scan them into your computer or upload them to your accounting software.
 Whatever system you use, make sure you stick to it and stay consistent.

 Save Money for Taxes

-Whenever you get a payment, you should set aside a portion of it for taxes, ideally in a separate bank account so you’re not tempted to spend it.
-I reserve about 25% of my total taxable income for taxes, but some of the self-employed people I know save 30%.
+Whenever you get a payment, you should set aside a portion of it for taxes.
+Ideally, you should keep it in a separate bank account so you won’t be tempted to spend it.
+I reserve about 25% of my income for taxes, but some self-employed people save 30%.